apache/incubator-teaclave/docs/how-to-add-your-function.md

 Teaclave supports two kinds of executors: native functions and Python functions.
 Compared to Python functions, native functions have better performances.
-AS native functions can be statically linken into Teaclave itself.
-So you can attest the implemented native function as well In this document, we will show you how to add a native function to Teaclave stey by step with the example from [`private_join_and_compute.rs`](https://github.com/apache/incubator-teaclave/blob/master/function/src/private_join_and_compute.rs).
+As native functions can be statically linken into Teaclave itself, you can attest the implemented native function as well.
+In this document, we will show you how to add a native function to Teaclave stey by step with the example from [`private_join_and_compute.rs`](https://github.com/apache/incubator-teaclave/blob/master/function/src/private_join_and_compute.rs).